Print on Demand Niche Testing: Avoid Costly Mistakes

 Here’s a quick approach:

-1. Find micro-influencers aligned with your niche by searching hashtags or browsing related accounts.
+1. Find micro influencers aligned with your niche by searching hashtags or browsing related accounts.

 2. Reach out with a friendly, personal message offering a free product sample or affiliate commission for a post or story mention.